Indiana Robbery Defense Lawyer

 The Indiana burglary defense lawyers at McNeely Stephenson understand that everyone makes mistakes, but we believe that those bad choices should not necessarily dictate someone’s future.
 Our experienced Kentuckiana Defense attorneys possess the skills and knowledge needed to ensure that clients get the effective representation that they deserve.
 From steep fines to long prison terms, the potential penalties if convicted of a burglary or robbery charge are harsh.
 The conviction will also go on your criminal record and can cause issues down the road with employers, landlords, financial institutions, and schools that perform a criminal record check as part of their application process.

 It’s important to remember that an accusation is not the same as a conviction, and there are many ways our IN defense attorneys can help.
 We know how the Indiana criminal justice system operates and how to use the unique circumstances of each case to develop a thorough defense strategy that takes advantage of every opportunity for case dismissal, reduction of charges, reduction of sentences, and alternatives to imprisonment.
 If you have been accused of or arrested in Indiana for robbery or for burglary, let us plan the aggressive defense that you will need.
-To get more information and explore your options, contact McNeely Stephenson today by calling 812-725-8224 or filling out our online form.
+To get more information and explore your options, contact McNeely Stephenson today by calling 812-725-8224 or filling out our online form for a free consultation.
 Whatever the specifics of your case, we are relentless in fighting for you.